 Step 3: Fry Cashews

 Since cashews are the key ingredient of cashew chicken you really want them to shine.
 Add cashews to some hot oil and cook for about a minute until they are golden brown.
-You’ll be amazed at how much toasty flavor and crunch this step gives the finished dish.
+You'll be amazed at how much toasty flavor and crunch this step gives the finished dish.
 It also gives the cooking oil some cashew flavor.
 Set cashews aside.

 Step 4: Fry Chicken

 Leave the oil from the cashews in the pan and add the chicken.
 Saute until golden brown and cooked through (6 to 7 minutes).
 Set chicken aside with cashews.

 Step 5: Cook Peppers and Onions